-We expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future operating performance.
+In addition, we expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.

 We may not have cash available to us in an amount sufficient to enable us to make interest or principal payments on our indebtedness when due.